 Daily soup kitchens for hot meals near you

 As noted, there are thousands of places for free emergency meals, many are open on a daily basis, many of which are open daily.
 There are also food pantries, holiday meal programs (including at Thanksgiving, Christmas, or Easter), as well as other special events.
+Many soup kitchens also offer the free cooking matters program, which shows families how to cook healthy meals on a budget and also grocery shop more efficiently.
 The primary charities to call that may operate soup kitchens near you include the following.
 Many places also give referrals.

 Free meals as well as food assistance is offered by Feeding America.
 The organization is a nationwide hunger fighting non-profit.
 They partner with the federal government, charities, mobile food pantries or soup kitchens, and the USDA among others to try to feed the working poor, low income, homeless and others who are in a crisis.
 They also help with SNAP food stamps and other benefits.
 More information on Feeding America near you.